noclue/vim_rs/README.md

    Ok(())
 }
 ```
-The object retriever also allow sto pull objects from list of identifiers through
+The object retriever also allows to pull objects from list of identifiers through
 `retrieve_objects_from_list`.

 ### Continuous Property Monitoring with `vim_updatable`